littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 :::info

-Exporting `SharedState` and `SharedDispatchers` helps to build a fully-typed Reflex producer.
+Exporting `SharedState` and `SharedActions` helps to build a fully-typed Reflex producer.
 [See more details on importing and exporting types.](create-producer#importing-and-exporting-types)

 :::